Quasi-invariant Gaussian measures for the two-dimensional defocusing cubic nonlinear wave equation: Quasi-invariance under the NLW dynamics

 \noi By the compactness of the domain $\T^2$, we have

 \noi under \eqref{restriction}.
 Therefore, the contribution of \eqref{NEW} to $\dt E_{s, N}(u_N,v_N)$ is easy to deal with.
-We finally note that the introduction of $E_N(u,v)$ in the definition of the modified energy leads to the introduction of a new harmless term $\int (\pi_N u)^4$ in the definition of the weighted Gaussian measures $\rho_{s,N, r}$.
-The remaining part of the analysis leading to the proof of Theorem~\ref{THM:NLW} is exactly the same as the one already presented in the proof of Theorem~\ref{THM:NLKG} and therefore we omit details.
+We finally note that the introduction of $H_N(u,v)$ in the definition \eqref{NEW0} of the modified energy leads to the introduction of a new harmless term $\int (\pi_N u)^4$ in the definition of the weighted Gaussian measures $\rho_{s,N, r}$.
+The remaining part of the analysis leading to the proof of Theorem~\ref{THM:NLW} is exactly the same\footnote{Note that the proof of the change-of-variable formula (an analogue of Lemma \ref{LEM:cov} for NLW) requires (i) the Hamiltonian structure of the truncated dynamics \eqref{NLW-sys_N}, leading to the invariance of the Lebesgue measure $L_N$ on $\EE_N\times \EE_N$ and (ii) invariance of the marginal Gaussian measure $\wt \mu_{s, N}^\perp$ on $\pi_N^\perp \H^\s(\T^2)$.
+See the proofs of Proposition 4.1 in \cite{Tzvet} and Proposition 6.6 in \cite{OTz}.
+Clearly, (i) is satisfied.
+We see that (ii) is also satisfied since $H_0$ defined in \eqref{lili} satisfies

+\noi which is conserved by the linear wave dynamics on the high frequencies $(\EE_N\times \EE_N)^\perp$. } as the one already presented in the proof of Theorem~\ref{THM:NLKG} and therefore we omit details.